hsulihuang/AMA_calculator/README.md

 The Age is the injured worker's age at the time of the injury.

 ### Final Permanent Disability Rating
-The Final Permanent Disability Rating is the overall disability percentage for a single impairment, as determined by the age adjustment table.
+The Final Permanent Disability Rating represents the overall disability percentage for a **single impairment**.
+This rating, often referred to as the adjusted WPI, is determined by adjusting an AMA impairment rating to account for factors such as diminished future earning capacity, occupation, and age.

+### Combined Final Permanent Disability Rating
+Impairments and disabilities are typically combined using the formula \[ a + b(1-a) \], where "a" and "b" represent the decimal equivalents of the impairment or disability percentages.

+When combining three or more ratings on the same scale into a single rating, begin by combining the two largest ratings first, rounding the result to the nearest whole percent.
+Then, combine that result with the next largest rating, and repeat this process until all ratings are combined.
+Ensure that each successive calculation result is rounded before proceeding with the next combination.

+All impairments are initially converted to the whole person scale, adjusted as necessary, and then combined to determine the final overall disability rating.